spring-jdbc-crud/simplejdbcmapper/README.md

   1. One liners for CRUD.
   2. Auto assign properties for models:
       * auto assign created on, updated on.
-      * auto assign created by, updated by using an implementation of interface RecordOperatorResolver.
+      * auto assign created by, updated by.
       * optimistic locking feature for updates.
   3. Helper methods to get the SQL for the mapped objects that can be used with Spring row mappers like BeanPropertyRowMapper, SimplePropertyRowMapper etc.
   4. For transaction management use Spring transactions since its just a wrapper library.